 We initiated the design process with the requirements based on our experience with Optimal Workshop's "Reframer" tool.
 We ideated our prototype with a desire to incorporate the needs (requirements) in to an observation tool.
 The objective of our prototype is to deliver a seamless experience of:

-- sharing tags (for note-taking),
+sharing tags (for note-taking),

-- measuring the duration of observation (timer),
+measuring the duration of observation (timer),

-- all of this in a single device (tablet).
+all of this in a single device (tablet).

 We had a total of four iterations over the interactive wireframes designed in Axure RP.
 Each iteration was an improvement over the previous artifact, based on evaluation.
 The code-based screens are the mid-fi version of the interactive wireframes.

-- Silpa Vipparti (Designer & Coder): Collaborated for ideation, prototyping and coding process.
+Silpa Vipparti (Designer & Coder): Collaborated for ideation, prototyping and coding process.

 Our goal was to develop this tool and conduct a usability test (on this tool) using Morae.
-Unfortunately, due to much shortage of time (the study was much focused on the user research part), we couldn't ideate the analysis part of this tool, neither we could develop this tool due to lack of developers in our team.
+Unfortunately, due to much shortage of time (the study was much focused on the user research part), we couldn't ideate the analysis part of this tool, neither we could develop this tool due to the lack of dedicated developers in our team.
 We see a potential in our idea, and we hope to implement and evaluate (with usability tests) it in the near future.

 The tool wasn't developed due to the shortage of time and lack of dedicated developers in our research team.

 It was a successful start to prototype potential ideas for our proposed product, but it didn't complete within the allotted time.